By Kevin Collison

 Both buildings were prominent Midtown eyesores for many years as a decrepit and vacant former senior housing complex collectively known as Hawthorne Plaza.

-The Netherlands, 3835 Main, was completed in 1927 and the six-story Monarch, 3829 Main, in 1921.
+The Netherland, 3835 Main, was completed in 1927 and the six-story Monarch, 3829 Main, in 1921.
 Both are part of a National Register of Historic Places district.

 Prompted by the planned extension of the streetcar down Main to UMKC, Buland and his firm, Exact Partners, launched their redevelopment plan a more than a year ago assisted by a 25-year property tax abatement from the Planned Industrial Expansion Authority.

-The Netherlands expects to have a grand opening in early March, the Monarch’s completion is expected next fall.
+The Netherland expects to have a grand opening in early March, the Monarch’s completion is expected next fall.

 “People are going to be happy to see we came here and did what we said we would,” Buland said.

-A skyway connection also is being built between the Monarch and Netherlands.
+A skyway connection also is being built between the Monarch and Netherland.
 A swimming pool and deck is planned for the top of the Monarch for residents.

 The rooftop bar and cafe at the Netherlands will be open to the public as well.